Skip to Main content

 If you're visiting this page, you likely already have a robust test suite for your project.
 Now it’s time to push your code from your local machine to the remote repository so your team can collaborate effectively.

-This guide assumes your remote repository URL is https://github.com/precise-alloy/your-repo.git.
-Be sure to replace this placeholder URL with the actual URL of your repository.
+This guide assumes your remote repository URL is as below, be sure to replace this placeholder URL with the actual URL of your repository:

 Steps